-Simran Kaur is the face behind Amrapali, a boutique hotel, built on the strong bones of a 100-year-old Portuguese home.
-She is a talented multi-faceted woman with an English major, photography minor and is a pastry chef certified by the Le Cordon Bleu, London.
-Simran applied these skills, added bouts of love, and collected local artisans to bring Amrapali back to life.
+Simran Kaur is the face behind Amrapali, a boutique hotel built on the strong bones of a 100-year-old Portuguese home.
+She is a true multi-talented woman with a major in English, a minor in photography, and is a pastry chef certified by Le Cordon Bleu in London.
+With her skills, love for the craft, and collaboration with local artisans, Simran brought Amrapali back to life.

 Tell us about your resort.
 What brought you to this property and why did you decide to revive it?

-Amrapali, originally called Villa Morgado, is 100-years-old and was built by the Nazareth family in 1920.
+Amrapali, originally called Villa Morgado, is 100 years old and was built by the Nazareth family in 1920.
 It has been in my family for about 15 years but we only started restoring it in 2014.
-I remember first seeing this old Portuguese house when it was covered in the undergrowth.
+I remember first seeing this old Portuguese house when it was covered in undergrowth.
 We were told it would not withstand the next monsoon but I could feel the house’s spirit, how it really wanted to be filled with life again.
-And the decision was made to fix it up.
+And the decision was made to fix it.
 We have been thanked for preserving it by many Goan locals who grew up, seeing the house as it sits in a very central & visible location.

 Have you always wanted to own a hotel?
 What was your dream?

 My dreams have always been more conceptual & ephemeral.
-They include making people feel joyful, uplifted, comforted, and received.
-They also include honouring the Earth’s resources.
+They include making people feel joyful, uplifted, comforted and received.
+They also include honoring the Earth’s resources.
 Cheffing fit in those parameters & so did building a space to allow people to experience a state of grace.

-The name Amrapali has many references for us, one being the literal meaning – young branch of a mango tree.
-This name is brought to life with our grand 100-year old mango tree, which was planted the same year the house was built.
+The name “Amrapali” has many references for us, one being the literal meaning – a young branch of a mango tree.
+This name is brought to life with our grand 100-year-old mango tree, which was planted the same year the house was built.
 It abundantly provides us with sweet mangoes every year.

 The other reference for our name is the legend of the beautiful courtesan, Amrapali.
 It is said she was spontaneously born at the foot of a mango tree in the gardens of Vaishali during the time of Buddha.
 She had a home in a mango grove, grander than that of many kings, however, when she met the Buddha she donated her entire wealth to Buddhism and became a devotee of Lord Buddha.

-Both examples for us highlight our core values – service in all its forms.” – Simran Kaur, Amrapali – House of Grace
+“All our services highlight our core values – service in all its forms.” – Simran Kaur, Amrapali – House of Grace

 What do you want your guests to feel and take away from their experience?